Xe4aTeL/LabWorks-QA/README.md

 - iperf

 ## Supported Features
-- test network connectivity with iperf
+- Test network connectivity with iperf
-- ssh into server(to bring up iperf server) via paramiko
+- SSH into server(to bring up iperf server) via paramiko
-- only tcp protocol
+- Only tcp protocol

 ## TestCase
 The program tests iperf connection between a client and a server.
 A server is accessed via SSH, which means configuring ip, username and password inside